 UC Essential Needs Training and Education

-At the Center for Economic Justice and Action, we offer a wide range of trainings and educational programs for UC practitioners that are designed to increase knowledge of state and national essential needs issues and trends, enhance skills, foster capacity, and build community.
-We work closely with UC campuses, providing specialized technical assistance that aligns campus priorities and is responsive to state and national policy issues.
+At the Center for Economic Justice and Action, we offer a wide range of trainings and educational programs for UC practitioners to increase knowledge and skills regarding state and national trends in essential needs services and delivery, enhance capacity, and build robust communities of practice.
+We work across the UC system, providing specialized technical assistance that is responsive to campus priorities, and state and national policy issues.

 A brief history of UC basic needs training and education